astutus/olimp.run/src/content/post/melanie-mitchell-reflections.md

 ---

+## A mindblowing detour: EMI

+One thing I have to give Mitchell credit for is introducing me to **EMI (Experiments in Musical Intelligence)** by David Cope.
+Decades before deep learning, Cope built a system that could analyze a composer’s style and generate new pieces indistinguishable from the original.
+Mozart “compositions” written by EMI fooled listeners into believing they were authentic.

+This was mindblowing for me: proof that creative AI didn’t begin with GPT or diffusion models.
+Even in the 1980s and 90s, algorithms were already trespassing into the sacred territory of human creativity.

+---

 ## Part Two: *Looking and Seeing*

 This section pushed me the hardest, and gave the most technical substance.
 Neural networks inspired by neuroscience, feed-forward layers, the virtual cortex analogy: light hitting the retina, activating cones and rods, passing through the optic nerve, triggering neurons in the occipital cortex layer by layer.